What is a smurf attack, plus smurf attack prevention pointers

-In the simplest of terms, a smurf attack can overwhelm your computer to a degree that it’s inoperable.
-Here we’re giving an uncomplicated breakdown of what is a smurf attack, the parts that play into smurfing, plus pointers for smurf attack prevention.
+In the simplest terms, a smurf attack can overwhelm your computer to a degree that it’s inoperable.
+Here we’re giving an uncomplicated breakdown of what a smurf attack is, the parts that play into smurfing, plus pointers for smurf attack prevention.

 How does a smurf attack work?

-- and ICMP packets that overwhelm the victim’s network.
+- ICMP packets that overwhelm the victim’s network

-To understand how a smurf attack works, you need to understand what an ICMP is.
-It’s a protocol that diagnoses communications problems across computer networks, including whether data is indeed being communicated, or pinged, between devices.
+To understand how a smurf attack works, you need to understand what the Internet Control Message Protocol (ICMP) is.
+ICMP is a protocol that diagnoses communication problems across computer networks, including whether data is indeed being communicated, or pinged, between devices.

 In the case of a smurf attack, the DDoS.Smurf malware sends out ICMP Echo Requests to every device on an IP broadcast network and essentially puts a return address on it that’s a spoofed IP address of their victim.
-This eventually overwhelms their device to a degree that it’s inoperable or inaccessible and results in a DDoS attack.
+ICMP packets are typically used by network administrators to test hardware devices on the network, such as printers and routers.
+But when used to generate a smurf attack, they can eventually overwhelm the target device until it’s inoperable or inaccessible, resulting in a DDoS attack.

 - DDoS.Smurf malware creates an ICMP Echo Request coming from a spoofed IP address that routes back to the smurf attack victim.